-- 170. Defendants knew and/or should have known and/or foresaw and/or should have foreseen that their marketing, development, manufacture, distribution, release, training and response of users, production of instructional materials, sale and/or other handling and/or use of fluorochemical products, including AFFF containing PFAS, including in areas where Plaintiff has resided, would result in the contamination of the blood and/or body of Plaintiff with PFAS chemicals and the biopersistence and bioaccumulation of such PFAS in his blood and/or body. - 171.
-Defendants knew or should have known, or foresaw or should have foreseen that allowing PFAS to contaminate the blood and/or body of Plaintiff would cause injury, irreparable harm, and unacceptable risk of such injury and/or harm to Plaintiff. - 172.
-At all relevant times, Defendants shared and/or should have shared among themselves all relevant information relating to the presence, biopersistence and bioaccumulation of PFAS in human blood and associated toxicological, epidemiological and/or otherwise adverse effects and/or risks.
+173. Defendants knew and/or should have known and/or foresaw and/or should have foreseen that their marketing, development, manufacture, distribution, release, training and response of users, production of instructional materials, sale and/or other handling and/or use of fluorochemical products, including AFFF containing PFAS, including in areas where Plaintiffs have resided, would result in the contamination of the blood and/or body of Plaintiffs with PFAS chemicals and the biopersistence and bioaccumulation of such PFAS in Plaintiffs' blood and/or body.

+174. Defendants knew or should have known, or foresaw or should have foreseen that allowing PFAS to contaminate the blood and/or body of Plaintiffs would cause injury, irreparable harm, and unacceptable risk of such injury and/or harm to Plaintiffs.

+175. At all relevant times, Defendants shared and/or should have shared among themselves all relevant information relating to the presence, biopersistence and bioaccumulation of PFAS in human blood and associated toxicological, epidemiological and/or otherwise adverse effects and/or risks.

-AARON ADKINS' EXPOSURE TO AFFF AND FLUOROCHEMICAL PRODUCTS
+PLAINTIFFS' EXPOSURE TO AFFF AND FLUOROCHEMICAL PRODUCTS

-- 173. Upon information and belief, throughout his life, Plaintiff has received and ingested fluorochemical-contaminated water from various water systems including but not limited to: City of Dayton Water Department (OH). - 174.
-As a result of reasonably foreseeable use of Defendants' AFFF products and fluorochemical products, water supplied by Plaintiff's aforementioned municipal water providers is and/or was contaminated by Defendants' fluorochemical products, evidenced by publicly-available PFAS testing results.
+176. Upon information and belief, Plaintiffs have received and ingested fluorochemicalcontaminated water from municipal water providers.

+177. As a result of reasonably foreseeable use of Defendants' AFFF products and fluorochemical products, water supplied by Plaintiffs' aforementioned municipal water providers is and/or was contaminated by Defendants' fluorochemical products, evidenced by publicly-available PFAS testing results.

-- 175. Throughout his life, Plaintiff has regularly and unknowingly ingested Defendants' fluorochemical products through the contaminated drinking water supplied by the aforementioned water providers. - 176.
-Prior to Plaintiff's testicular cancer diagnosis, Plaintiff had no knowledge of fluorochemical product contamination in the aforementioned water providers' water supplies.
-At no point prior to his diagnosis while he relied on the aforementioned water providers for potable water did Plaintiff receive any formal notice that Defendants' fluorochemical products had contaminated their water supplies. - 177.
-At no point while he utilized and ingested water supplied by the aforementioned water providers did Plaintiff receive any formal notice that Defendants' fluorochemical products were toxic or carcinogenic. - 178.
-The Defendants knew or should have known of the hazards of AFFF and fluorochemical products when the products were manufactured. - 179.
-The Defendants knew or should have known of the potential for their fluorochemical products to seep into the water table and contaminate the water sources when the products were manufactured, subject to their ordinary use. - 180.
-In or around February of 2024, after years of drinking water contaminated by the Defendants' fluorochemical products, Plaintiff was diagnosed with testicular cancer, and was later made to undergo subsequent medical treatment including an orchiectomy. - 181.
-In or around February of 2024, Plaintiff discovered that his testicular cancer was caused by exposure to Defendants' fluorochemical products through contaminated drinking water.
+178. Plaintiffs regularly and unknowingly ingested Defendants' fluorochemical products through the contaminated drinking water supplied by the aforementioned water providers.

+179. Prior to Plaintiffs' diagnoses, Plaintiffs had no knowledge of fluorochemical product contamination in the aforementioned water providers' water supplies.
+At no point prior to their diagnoses did Plaintiffs receive any formal notice that Defendants' fluorochemical products had contaminated their water supplies.

+180. At no point while they utilized and ingested water supplied by the aforementioned water providers did Plaintiffs receive any formal notice that Defendants' fluorochemical products were toxic or carcinogenic.

+181. The Defendants knew or should have known of the hazards of AFFF and fluorochemical products when the products were manufactured.

+182. The Defendants knew or should have known of the potential for their fluorochemical products to seep into the water table and contaminate the water sources when the products were manufactured, subject to their ordinary use.

-182. Plaintiff suffered, and continues to suffer, the effects of his injuries, including significant pain, emotional distress, and economic damages, all of which were proximately caused by exposure to Defendants' fluorochemicals.
+183. Plaintiffs suffered, and continue to suffer, the effects of their injuries, including significant pain, emotional distress, and economic damages, all of which were proximately caused by exposure to Defendants' fluorochemicals.